AkshaySharma-Akay/akshaysharma-akay.github.io/blog/_posts/2025-12-12-weekend-llm-project-hindi-ocr.md

 ### **The WhatsApp Workflow**

-Here’s what the “real-world” workflow looked like:
+Here's what the "real-world" workflow looked like:

-- My father records voice notes.
+- Voice notes are recorded in Hindi.
 - WhatsApp converts them to text.
 - My siblings copy-paste from WhatsApp Web → MS Word.
 - They print and publish.